NOOBODY369/NOOBODY369/README.md

 I intend to be a Software Engineer 🤩️

-+ 🗺️ Available in morocco (too rich to leave the country)
++ 🗺️ Available in morocco (too rich to leave the country 😎️)
 + 📮️ To contact me : [sami-karem@outlook.fr](mailto:sami-karem@outlook.fr)
 + 👨‍💻️ I am available for an internship.